 (Hover your mouse over each image to view its description.)

 This is an ideal internship for someone who would like a great deal of responsibility and variety in the work they would do during their internship.
+Unfortunately, we can only offer unpaid internships at this time.

 - Selecting students and speakers for our political training programs (learn more about them here)